Police forces in Bengal to provide security for Kolkata civic polls, rules Cal HC | Politics

 He stated that his party workers ''will erupt in protest'' if there is any incident of attack on them.

-''The entire state will be a witness...
+''The entire state will be a witness....
 If there is a single incident of attack on opposition candidates, if our polling agents are thrown out, we will erupt in protest.
-The people of Bengal will be keeping a watch on the situation that would be unfolding on December 19,'' he pointed out.
+The people of Bengal will be keeping a watch on the situation that would be unfolding on December 19,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)